Turnage-Digital/Holmes/docs/ARCHITECTURE.md

 - Allowed references: `ModuleA.Application` → `ModuleB.Application.Abstractions` and
   `ModuleA.Infrastructure.Sql` → `ModuleB.Application.Abstractions`.
 - Forbidden references: direct dependencies on another module's Domain, Application, or Infrastructure.Sql.
-- Cross-module integration handlers live in `Holmes.App.Application`, not inside individual modules.
+- Cross-module integration handlers live in the consuming module's Application and only reference the producer's Application.Abstractions.
+- Integration event contracts live in the producer's `Application.Abstractions/IntegrationEvents/`.
+- Integration event publishers and consumers live in each module's `Application/EventHandlers/`.
 - No cross-module transactions; use the outbox + integration events between modules.
+- See `docs/INTEGRATION_INDEX.md` for the current producer/consumer map.

 ---